 Top 10 Free Things To Do In New York City This Summer

 Free things to do in New York City in the summer?
-I know that it sounds like an oxymoron.
-Let’s face it, the words “free” and “New York City” are rarely used in the same sentence, but visitors to the city are often surprised both at how expensive it can be ($400 for a hotel room?) as well as the number of free things there are to do and see around New York, especially come summer when the weather is usually sunny and urban dwellers are itching to escape from their cubicles and cramped apartments as often as possible.
+I know it sounds like an oxymoron.
+Let’s face it, the words “free” and “New York City” are rarely used in the same sentence, but visitors to the city are often surprised both at how expensive it can be ($400 for a hotel room?) as well as the number of free things there are to do and see around New York, especially during the summer when the sun comes out and the city’s urban dwellers are itching to escape from their cubicles and cramped apartments and get outside as often possible.

 For those looking to save money and experience some of the best of what New York City has to offer, here are 10 free things to do in New York City this summer.